Avatar

 February 7, 2026 - 12:21 am

 The WRACO over stamp was positively not a factory applied obliteration of the serial number, nor did it occur when a gun was “returned to service”.
-That marking is found on a small number of the Models 1892, 1893, 1894, and 1897 that were manufactured in the mid to late 1890s only.
+The subject marking is found on a small number of the Models 1892, 1893, 1894, and 1897 that were manufactured in the mid to late 1890s only.

 The theory